How Long Do Newspaper Articles Stay Online?

 Much like contacting the publisher, asking Google to remove something from search results isn’t a sure thing.

 But it is worth a shot.
-And they’re likely to consider removal when content directly violates their privacy policy.
+And they’re likely to consider removal when content violates their privacy policy.

 There’s no harm in asking, even if your request is denied.
-But don’t put all hope into requesting removal of negative online news stories from Google.
+But don’t put all hope into requesting the removal of negative online news stories from Google.

 Hire an Attorney